Connect with others who understand.

 • Cardiopulmonary rehabilitation

-For some serious cases of fainting caused by PAH, a newer surgical procedure called an atrial septostomy can help, and a device called an atrial flow regulator can be placed in the heart to allow blood to bypass the high pressures in the lungs and flow directly into the left side of the heart.
-This procedure has been shown to provide relief from dizziness and fainting in some people.
+For some serious cases of fainting caused by PAH, a newer surgical procedure called an atrial septostomy may help.
+With atrial septostomy, a device called an atrial flow regulator is placed in the heart.
+This device allows blood to bypass high-pressure areas in the lungs and flow directly into the left side of the heart.
+This procedure has been shown to provide relief from dizziness and fainting for some people.

-Some people with PAH may experience a chronic cough — coughing that lasts at least eight weeks — that causes fainting.
-A team member described their experience with this symptom.
+For some people with PAH, a chronic cough — coughing that lasts at least eight weeks — can cause fainting.
+A myPHteam member described their experience with coughing and fainting.
 “I have constant coughing attacks, and they always end with loss of consciousness,” they wrote.
 “I would get up and faint.”

-If you have PAH and excessive coughing, it’s important to be evaluated for a coinciding condition such as COPD.
+If you have PAH and excessive coughing, it’s important to be evaluated for a coinciding lung condition such as COPD or pulmonary fibrosis.

 3. Chest Pain and Irregular Heartbeat

 Chest pain with PAH can also be a sign of a coinciding and serious condition such as left main coronary artery (LMCA) compression, which can lead to a heart attack or other types of heart disease.
-LMCA compression can sometimes be treated with a stent, which increases blood flow and may resolve symptoms of chest pain in some people with PAH.
+LMCA compression can sometimes be treated with a stent — a tube that is surgically inserted into a blood vessel to keep it open.
+A stent can increase blood flow and may help stop symptoms of chest pain in some people with PAH.

-A weakened heart muscle due to PAH can also lead to a higher risk of irregular heartbeat or arrhythmia, another cause of discomfort in the chest.
+A weakened heart muscle due to PAH can also lead to a higher risk of irregular heart rate or arrhythmia, which can cause discomfort in the chest.
 Arrhythmia can be treated, which may help slow disease progression.
 An irregular heartbeat is also a risk factor for heart attack and stroke.

-If you are experiencing persistent and severe chest pain, be sure to let your doctor know.
+If you’re experiencing ongoing or severe chest pain, or any other discomfort in your chest, be sure to let your doctor know.

 4. Swelling in Your Legs or Abdomen

 People with PAH may have edema (swelling) in their legs, abdomen, or other parts of the body.
-This swelling is caused by fluid retention and may be a sign of disease progression and right heart failure.
+Swelling may be caused by fluid retention and can be a sign of disease progression and right heart failure.
 Swelling can be a serious symptom and lead to further complications.

 “I have a lot of swelling in my legs and hurt all over,” a myPHteam member wrote.